LearnITEasy2/curriculum/WEEK_1/README.md

 	•	Output: You see results on the screen or hear sounds through speakers.
 	•	Storage: Data is saved for later use, so you don’t lose your work.

-To make this flow working, computer has to integrate hardware and software into a coherent unit.
+To make this flow work, a computer has to integrate hardware and software into a coherent unit.

 ## 2. Hardware vs. Software